dgraph-io/dgraph-docs/content/graphql/lambda/server.md

 Next, you need to add the Dgraph Lambda server configuration, and map the JavaScript file that contains the code for lambda functions to the `/app/script/script.js` file.
 Remember to set the `DGRAPH_URL` environment variable to your Alpha server.

-Here's a complete Docker example that uses the base dgraph image and adds support to lambda server
+Here's a complete Docker example that uses the base Dgraph image and adds Lambda server support:

 ```yml
 services: